NET-BYU/networking-course/_pages/overview.md

 | Final         | 20         |
 | Participation | 3          |

-There are nine labs, so each lab is worth 4.4% of your grade.
-There are five homeworks, so each homework is worth 3% of your grade.

 ## Communication
 All communication will be done over Teams.
 Teams is intended to be used for announcements, questions, and facilitate student communication.
 If you have a question, ask it on Teams so that everyone can benefit from seeing the question and answer.